Naamloos/EventWeb/README.md

 - Full user management for higher administrators
 - Setting a favicon via the admin dashboard

+## Setup
+Setup instructions are to be written soon™️

 ## Donate
 Using my code and like it?
 Please consider leaving a tip for my hard work.
 This project started off as a favor but ended up potentially landing me in hot water for no reason.
 It would be much appreciated if this still ends up earning me some pocket money.
 [I have a ko-fi!](https://ko-fi.com/naamloos)